Employing Namespaces in TypeScript to encapsulate your data

 }

-In the above example, we have referenced b.ts inside a.ts using reference directive.
+In this example, we have referenced b.ts inside a.ts using reference directive.
 Using this, all the values inside b.ts that are in the global scope will be accessible inside a.ts.
 Also, we do not need to add b.ts in the compilation process, therefore the tsc a.ts command will do the job.

 // a.js